 SculpSure is a non-invasive laser body contouring that helps you to achieve a natural-looking slimmer appearance.
 There’s no surgery and no downtime.

 The SculpSure 1060 nanometer wavelength technology specifically targets subcutaneous fat tissue.
-During the treatment, the laser increases the temperature of fat cells between 42 and 47 degrees Celsius, (107.6 to 116.6 degrees Fahrenheit) which damages their structural Integrity.
+During the treatment, the laser increases the temperature of fat cells between 42 and 47 degrees Celsius, (107.6 to 116.6 degrees Fahrenheit) which damages their structural integrity – all according to the makers of the procedure.

 How Did SculpSure Start?